 The relief valve must be installed vertically.
-To install the valve, use a 3/4" x 2" brass nipple at the manifold, the two brass elbows and nipples are (user supplied), as illustrated in Figure 34.
+To install the valve, use a 3/4" x 2" brass nipple at the manifold and two brass elbows and nipples which are user supplied, as illustrated in Figure 34.
 No valve is allowed to be placed between the manifold adapter and the relief valve.